Program Coordinator, Horticulture

 The emphasis of the information is practical, yet research-based.

-Cost of the program is approximately $200.
-This includes the Master Gardener manual and any additional training materials used.
+Cost of the program is approximately $275.
+This includes the Master Gardener manual and all additional training materials used.

 In return for the training, Master Gardeners give back at least 60 hours of volunteer time to McHenry County Extension.
 Volunteering can take the form of answering questions from area gardeners in the McHenry County Extension office through the "Hort Line" to working on special projects and events taking place in the county.